owncloud/ocis/docs/testing.md

 This will run all tests that can work with LDAP and are not skipped on OCIS

 To run a single test add `BEHAT_FEATURE=<feature file>` and specify the path to the feature file and an optional line number.
-For example `BEHAT_FEATURE='tests/acceptance/features/webUIMoveFilesFolders/moveFiles.feature:21'`
+For example: `BEHAT_FEATURE='tests/acceptance/features/apiWebdavUpload1/uploadFile.feature:12'`

 ### use existing tests for BDD